leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

   answer would be working with Amazon S3 and file uploads.  "
 permalink: easy-react-file-upload
 ---
-{{page.excerpt}}
+<p align="justify">{{page.excerpt}}

 Most devs know that nothing about S3 is easy.
 The pricing model is ambiguous at best and the integration can be an entire nightmare in and of itself.
 That's still only half of the problem.
 What about the file upload?
 The input?
 Everyone expects drag-and-drop these days but that's not really an easy thing to build, and again, only half of the problem.

 That's where Simple File Upload comes in.
 Simple File Upload abstracts out the tough stuff so you can get to building the parts you love!

-Today we're going to build a quick file uploader with built-in S3 uploads using the React framework.
+Today we're going to build a quick file uploader with built-in S3 uploads using the React framework.</p>

 ## Setting up the Project

-We're going to keep this pretty barebones.
+<p align="justify">We're going to keep this pretty barebones.
 We'll write some CSS, but the main feature we'll be focusing on is how simple it is to get the Simple File Uploader into your project and working!

 I have a folder on my desktop where I keep all of my projects, so we'll start by cd-ing into that directory and running <i><mark style="background-color: lightgrey">npx create-react-app simple-file-uploader</mark></i> in the terminal.